Homotopy invariance of tame homotopy groups of regular schemes: Locally constant tame sheaves

 For an abelian group $A$ we denote by $\underline{A}$ the Zariski sheafification of the constant presheaf associated with $A$ on the category $X_\et$.
 It is an \'{e}tale sheaf, in particular a tame sheaf.

-\begin{definition} A sheaf $\cF\in \Sh_t(X/S)$ is \emph{locally constant} if there is a tame covering $(U_i \to X)$ such that the restriction $\cF|_{U_i}$ is isomorphic to a constant sheaf $\underline{A_i}$ on $U_i$ for all $i$. \end{definition} Since constant sheaves are \'{e}tale sheaves, the same is true for locally constant sheaves by \cref{etale sheaf} below.
+\begin{definition} A sheaf of abelian groups $\cF\in \Sh_t(X/S)$ is \emph{locally constant} if there is a tame covering $(U_i \to X)$ such that the restriction $\cF|_{U_i}$ is isomorphic to a constant sheaf $\underline{A_i}$ on $U_i$ for all $i$. \end{definition} Since constant sheaves are \'{e}tale sheaves, the same is true for locally constant sheaves by \cref{etale sheaf} below.

 \begin{lemma} Let $\cF\in \Sh_t(X/S)$ and assume there is a tame covering $(U_i \to X)$ such that the restrictions of $\cF$ to all $U_i$ are \'{e}tale sheaves.
 Then $\cF$ is an \'{e}tale sheaf. \end{lemma}